 A window function performs a calculation across a set of table rows that are somehow related to the current row.
 This is comparable to the type of calculation that can be done with an aggregate function.
-However, window functions do not cause rows to become grouped into a single output row like non-window aggregate calls would.
-Instead, the rows retain their separate identities.
+But unlike regular aggregate functions, use of a window function does not cause rows to become grouped into a single output row - the rows retain their separate identities.
 Behind the scenes, the window function is able to access more than just the current row of the query result.

 Here is an example that shows how to compare each employee's salary with the average salary in his or her department:

 SELECT depname, empno, salary, avg(salary) OVER (PARTITION BY depname) FROM empsalary;

 depname | empno | salary | avg -----------+-------+--------+----------------------- develop | 11 | 5200 | 5020.0000000000000000 develop | 7 | 4200 | 5020.0000000000000000 develop | 9 | 4500 | 5020.0000000000000000 develop | 8 | 6000 | 5020.0000000000000000 develop | 10 | 5200 | 5020.0000000000000000 personnel | 5 | 3500 | 3700.0000000000000000 personnel | 2 | 3900 | 3700.0000000000000000 sales | 3 | 4800 | 4866.6666666666666667 sales | 1 | 5000 | 4866.6666666666666667 sales | 4 | 4800 | 4866.6666666666666667 (10 rows)